Mounting A Room Air Conditioner

 Location can be as important as size when it comes to cooling ability.
 Install a room air conditioner as far as possible from exterior doors to prevent drafts and cross-ventilation from interfering with the cooled air.
 Also, make sure that there are no obstructions in front of the nit, such as furniture or window coverings.
 Direct the vents upward to get cool air at the upper levels – the cool air will drift naturally down to floor level.

 Another consideration when installing a room air conditioner is the power source.
-Most room units are designed to operate on 110 volts and can be plugged into any electrical outlet.
+According to an air conditioning contractor, most room units are designed to operate on 110 volts and can be plugged into any electrical outlet.
 This, however, is not the recommend means of powering such a unit.
 To avoid electrical wire fatigue which can range from dimming lights to an electrical short and ultimately a fire – the air conditioner should be powered by its own dedicated electrical circuit.

 Excepting the electrical work and the need to cut an opening in a wall, a room air conditioner can be installed in a window in an afternoon.
 Most lightweight, smaller-capacity, through-the-window models come with a do-it-yourself installation kit that contains everything needed to install the unit.